 If you’re a regular makeup wearer, then you’re probably familiar with the myriad of tools available on the market to help you get that perfect application.
 While we’ve come a long way since eyelash curlers and sponge-tip eyeshadow applicators, it is still important to switch out our tools with fresh ones often.
 For example, if you use an eyelash curler, only use it before you use mascara and still be sure to sanitize the curling pad and metal rims to remove the buildup of oils, skin products, or residual makeup.
 You can buy replacement pads at any major cosmetic store or online.
 Additionally, it is also important to thoroughly wash your brushes to avoid the risks of acne or eye infections.
 Simply use a gentle cleanser with warm water, lather the bristles, and thoroughly rinse before laying them out to dry.
 It is recommended to do this every two weeks minimum, especially if you use these tools daily.
 Additionally, don't allow cosmetics to become covered with dust or infected with dirt or soil.
 Wipe off the container with a damp cloth if you can see dust or dirt to avoid getting your hands dirty.

 Don't use old containers of eye cosmetics.
 If you haven't used the product for several months, it's better to throw it out and buy a new one.

-Don't spit into eye cosmetics.
-The bacteria in your mouth may grow in the cosmetic and later use may cause an eye infection.
+Never mix saliva in your cosmetics.
+The bacteria in your mouth is sure to grow in the cosmetic and later use may cause an eye infection.

 Don't store cosmetics at temperatures above 85°F (29°C).
 Cosmetics held for long periods in hot cars, for example, are more at risk of weakening the preservative.